 - Creative and stimulating mental activities, and sharing your gifts with others

-Just as the beauty of wellness lies in its inclusivity, this too is the most difficult part of embracing it in our personal lives.
+Just as the beauty of wellness lies in its inclusivity, this too is the most challenging part of embracing it in our personal lives.
 It is difficult to think of a thing that does not somehow relate to the broad definition of wellness.
 The fact that all of it is interconnected makes it only more difficult to clarify the message.
 If you think of stress as an example, it undoubtedly affects: how you relate to others, how you work and play, how you move and eat, your world-view, and your ability to share your gifts with others.

 This is how the whole notion of wellness becomes frustrating and overwhelming, and understandably results in some people choosing to stock up on toaster pastries and take to their beds for long stretches of time.

-Wellness is an industry in itself and we are bombarded daily with conflicting advice regarding how best to attain health for ourselves.
-Unfortunately, I’ve noticed a troubling trend of people making very esoteric changes to their lifestyle without changing the big, ugly elephant in the room.
+Wellness is an industry in itself, and we are bombarded daily with conflicting advice regarding how best to attain health for ourselves.
+Unfortunately, I’ve noticed a troubling trend of people making very esoteric changes to their lifestyle without changing the ugly elephant in the room.
 Someone with diabetes deciding to only use coconut oil and avoid any product that contains carrageenan, while not understanding the basics of carbohydrate counting is an example.
 All of the coconut oil in the world isn’t going to help you if you are either eating too much or too little carbohydrate to keep your blood glucose within range.
-It is, however, much easier to eat coconut oil than it is to count your carbohydrates at every meal and snack, and to check your blood glucose several times a day.
+It is, however, much simpler to eat coconut oil than it is to count your carbohydrates at every meal and snack and to check your blood glucose several times a day.
 Easier isn’t necessarily better.

-People often point out that the advice regarding nutrition, physical activity, stress management, etc. is always changing.
-They are correct, but the fundamental basics tend to stay fairly stable according to respectable research.
+People often point out that the advice regarding nutrition, physical activity, stress management, etc. are always changing.
+They are correct, but the fundamental basics tend to stay reasonably stable according to respectable research.
 It is only when small and biased studies that prove correlation, but not causation, are misinterpreted and broadcast in a misguided way across social media and morning shows that people are led to believe that everything they’ve been told is wrong.